rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	<HTTPS_Proxy value="https://my.proxy.com:8181"/>

 ### No_Proxy
-Sets the sites that should be accessed directly.
-This should be a comma-separated list of host names, domain names (starting with a dot), IP addresses, or CIDR format IP network addresses eg. myhost, .mydomain.com, 192.168.1.1,192.168.0.0/24.
-Note this configuration setting is usable with the Webkit browser only.
+Used to specify sites to be accessed directly rather than through a proxy.
+Accepts a comma-separated list of host names, domain names (beginning with a dot), IP addresses, or CIDR-format IP network addresses.
+Examples: myhost, .mydomain.com, 192.168.1.1 and 192.168.0.0/24. **Applies only to the Zebra Webkit engine**.

 **Possible Values**